bottenderjs/bottenderjs.github.io/content/docs/Guides-Commands.md

 To use platfrom specific commands, just type name of platform behind the `bottender` command.

-For example, to set messenger profile for your bots:
+For example, to set Messenger profile for your bots:

 ```sh
 bottender messenger profile set
 ```

-Or to get telegram webhook information:
+Or to get Telegram webhook information:

 ```sh
 bottender telegram webhook get